 - In your own interest, please have all course choices approved by your home university.

-For all questions regarding your study stay at SRH Hochschule Berlin, you may contact our Incoming Exchange Coordinator.
+For all questions regarding your study stay at SRH Hochschule Berlin, you may contact our Incoming Exchange Coordinator(s).
 For Visa Services, please contact our Visa Service Officer.
-Contact information are available in the Contacts Box on the top, right-hand side of this page.